dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.1.md

 ## Generic host builder

 The Generic Host Builder (`HostBuilder`) has been introduced.
-This builder can be used for applications that do not process HTTP requests (Messaging, background tasks, etc.).
+This builder can be used for apps that don't process HTTP requests (Messaging, background tasks, etc.).

-For more information, see [.NET Generic Host](xref:fundamentals/host/generic-host)
+For more information, see [.NET Generic Host](xref:fundamentals/host/generic-host).

 ## Updated SPA templates

-The Single Page Application templates for Angular, React, and React with Redux:

-* Are updated to use the standard project structures and build systems for each framework.
+The Single Page Application templates for Angular, React, and React with Redux are updated to use the standard project structures and build systems for each framework.

-The Angular template is based on Angular CLI, and the React templates are based on create-react-app.
+The Angular template is based on the Angular CLI, and the React templates are based on create-react-app.
-For more information, see [Use the Single Page Application templates with ASP.NET Core](xref:spa/index)
+For more information, see [Use the Single Page Application templates with ASP.NET Core](xref:spa/index).

 ## Razor Pages search for Razor assets

-In 2.1, Razor Pages search for Razor assets (such as layouts and partials) in to following directorys in the listed order:
+In 2.1, Razor Pages search for Razor assets (such as layouts and partials) in the following directories in the listed order:

 1. Current Pages folder.
 1. */Pages/Shared/*